ChrisKurz/Matter/doc/Matter_Device_Light_Bulb.md

 22. The statement "Secure Session to Device Established" has to be shown in UART log.

-23. Each ZCL command has a following format:
+23. Each ZCL command has the following format:

         zcl < Cluster > < Command > < Node Id > < Endpoint Id > < Group Id > [ arguments ]